habiwan/vpnstack/README.md

                  .-=*##*#*=-:.
 habiwan presents:
 # vpnstack
-docker portainer stack for WireGuard VPN + duckDNS + AdGuard Home + Nginx Proxy Manager
+docker portainer stack for WireGuard VPN + duckDNS + AdGuard Home + Nginx Proxy Manager + VaultWarden

 What this allows you to do is access your home local LAN securely and for free without any hassle configuring certificates or anything like that...